Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 5, 2025

 - Human services

-Now it’s time to complete a period of supervised work experience and practical training.
-This training phase will provide you with invaluable hands-on experience and the opportunity to apply the knowledge you have gained thus far in a real-world setting.
+This training phase provides invaluable hands-on experience and the opportunity to apply your knowledge in a real-world setting.

 Supervised Practical Training: You must complete a minimum of 300 hours of supervised practical training in alcohol and drug use counseling.
 This training should cover the 12 core functions, with at least 10 hours of supervised practical training received in each function.
 The supervised practical training should include both direct and indirect supervision.

-If you completed an associate degree program through a college or university, chances are you’ve already met the experience requirement through the completion of an internship or practicum!
+If you completed an associate degree program through a college or university, chances are you’ve already met this requirement through the completion of an internship or practicum!

 Supervised Work Experience: You’ll need to accumulate 6,000 hours (about three years) of supervised work experience under the supervision of an individual authorized by the Board to practice substance use counseling.
 If you hold a bachelor’s degree, you need to accumulate just 4,000 hours (about two years) of supervised work experience.